 Audubon Arkansas Board of Trustees and Staff, January 2004

 Audubon Arkansas was established in 2000 as a state office of the National Audubon Society.
-Since then, Audubon Arkansas has evolved into a staff of eight and an approximate budget of almost $1M a year.
+Since then, Audubon Arkansas has evolved into a staff of seven and an approximate budget of almost $1M a year.

 Audubon Arkansas is engaged in: